inet-framework/inet-tutorials/configurator/doc/step10.rst

 Configuration
 ~~~~~~~~~~~~~

-This step uses the ``ConfiguratorD`` network, defined in
+This step uses the :ned:`ConfiguratorD` network, defined in
 :download:`ConfiguratorD.ned <../ConfiguratorD.ned>`.
 The network
 looks like this:

 .. figure:: step10network.png
    :width: 100%

 It contains seven ``AODVRouters`` laid out in a chain.